 Syracuse C Jesse Edwards breaks left wrist, out for season

-SYRACUSE, N.Y.
-(AP) Syracuse center Jesse Edwards has a fractured left wrist and will miss the rest of the season, the school said Thursday.
+SYRACUSE, N.Y. — Syracuse center Jesse Edwards has a fractured left wrist and will miss the rest of the season, the school said Thursday.

 An X-ray and subsequent MRI Wednesday confirmed the break, the school said.
 Treatment has not been decided, although typically it’s an injury that requires surgery.